Unsupervised Dumpster Sites

 New public drop-off depots are being established to support communities once serviced by bin sites.
 The depots will be licensed, fully secured, and staffed by an on-site attendant during operational hours, in accordance with MECP regulations.

-View the latest updates to new depots or view the most recent District Staff Report around the new depots’ development to learn about facility updates see depot facility below:
+View the latest updates to new depots or view the most recent District Staff Report around the new depots’ development to learn about facility updates see depot facility below.

-Discussions: All (1) Open (1)
+Discussions: All (1) Open (0)

 • Have your say

-over 5 years ago
+almost 6 years ago

 Share Have your say on Facebook Share Have your say on Twitter Share Have your say on Linkedin Email Have your say link